Les Girls: Sequel

-Immediately after the film was released tentative plans were announced for a sequel called Les Boys.
-While it did not come to pass, it did inspire Harry's Girls, a sitcom starring Larry Blyden which ran on NBC for 15 episodes in the fall of 1963.
+Immediately after the film was released, tentative plans were announced for a sequel called Les Boys.
+While the sequel did not come to pass, Les Girls did inspire Harry's Girls, a sitcom starring Larry Blyden which ran on NBC for 15 episodes in the fall of 1963.

 Box office

 According to MGM records the film made $2,415,000 in the US and Canada and $1,450,000 elsewhere, but because of its high production cost lost $1,635,000.

 Choreography

 Les Girls was a major vehicle for choreographer Jack Cole, and one of the first films to feature the role of choreographer in the opening credits.